 - 1. En 99 ab. - 2.
 81 additional units of English courses numbered 99 and above.
-Up to nine units of first-year humanities in English (courses cross-listed Hum/En numbered 60 or below) and/or up to nine units of En 98 may be substituted for up to 18 of the remaining English units.
-Students may also substitute courses in foreign literature (in the original or in translation) and/or, with authorization of the adviser, related humanities courses numbered above 99, for up to 18 of the remaining English units.
-Students may also substitute either En 85 or 86, courses in foreign literature (in the original or in translation), and/or, with authorization of the adviser, related humanities courses numbered above 99, for up to 18 of the remaining English units. - 54 additional units of science, mathematics, and engineering courses.
+27 of these units must include one course in British literature, one course in American literature, and one course in literature before 1850 (En 103, 110, 113, 118, 121, 122, 125, 127, 129, 188, 189, 190, and En/H 193, 197).
+Courses cannot be counted twice in meeting these distribution requirements.
+Up to nine units of first-year humanities in English (courses cross-listed Hum/En numbered 60 or below) and/or up to nine units of En 98 may be substituted for up to 18 of the remaining 54 English units.
+Students may also substitute courses in foreign literature (in the original or in translation) and/or, with authorization of the adviser, related humanities courses numbered above 99, for up to 18 of the remaining 54 English units. - 54 additional units of science, mathematics, and engineering courses.
 This requirement cannot be satisfied by courses listed as satisfying the introductory laboratory requirement or by a course with a number less than 10. - Passing grades must be earned in a total of 486 units, including the courses listed above.